Help Us Redesign Our Website! We could really use your feedback, please take our survey

 District of Columbia.
 During the first months of his administration, President Dwight Eisenhower handled Joseph R. McCarthy by publicly ignoring him.
 However, after the abuse that General Zwicker received from Senator McCarthy's committee in January, 1954, Eisenhower felt compelled to comment.
 At a press conference on March 3, 1954, he was mildly critical of McCarthy's lack of fair play, but he emphatically stated that dealing with employees of t View the original source document: WHI 49052

-Communism required tight restrictions on personal freedom and government ownership of business.
-It threatened the American ideals of individual liberty and free enterprise.
-Communist expansion in Eastern Europe and Korea fueled Americans' anxiety that their way of life was under attack and launched the career of Wisconsin senator Joseph McCarthy.
 After several uneventful years in the Senate, McCarthy made headlines when he announced in a 1950 speech in Wheeling, West Virginia, that he knew 205 communists were currently working in the State Department.
-Since American men and women were preparing to sacrifice their lives in combat against a communist enemy in Korea, McCarthy's speech garnered great publicity.
-Capitalizing on people's fears of communism, McCarthy launched a public campaign to eliminate the supposed communist infiltration of government and foreign policy.
+Since American men and women were preparing to sacrifice their lives in combat against a communist enemy in Korea, this speech garnered great publicity.
+Capitalizing on people's fears of encroaching communism, McCarthy launched a public campaign aimed at eliminating the supposed communist infiltration of government and foreign policy.
 His pronouncements catapulted him to national prominence and provided a strong platform for his re-election.

 The Black List